Erin McLeod: 2002 Algarve Cup

 McLeod's received her first call-up to the senior national team in March 2002 for the Algarve Cup.
 She was among eight under-19 players that were added to the 20-player roster for the tournament in Portugal.
-McLeod earned her first international cap with the senior national team on March 3, 2002, in the team's second match of the tournament against Wales, recording her first shutout in the 4–0 win.
-She made a second appearance in the tournament in a match against Portugal on March 5, allowing one goal.
-McLeod made her final appearance of the tournament in the team's final match against Finland on March 7, allowing three goals.
+McLeod earned her first international cap with the senior national team on March 3, 2002, in the team's second match of the tournament against Wales, recording her first clean sheet in the 4–0 win.
+She made a second appearance in the tournament in a match against Portugal, conceding one goal.
+McLeod made her final appearance of the tournament in the team's final match against Finland, conceding three goals.

 McLeod was named to the senior national team for the Tournoi international de France from April 3–9, 2002.
-During Canada's first match of the tournament on April 3 (and McLeod's single appearance during the tournament), she earned her second career shutout with a 0–0 draw.
+During Canada's first match of the tournament on April 3 (and McLeod's sole appearance at the tournament), she earned her second career clean sheet with a 0–0 draw.